Emrin/hosting/README.md

 To complete this tutorial, you will need:
 - An installed and running [Docker server](https://www.docker.com/).
 If your server doesn't come with Docker pre-installed, you can follow [their docs](https://docs.docker.com/get-docker/) to install it.
 - A [GIT client](https://git-scm.com/downloads)
+- Access to an Azure portal to create an app registration

 ## Initialize the project